-This course meets every other day for two nine-week terms.
 The emphasis of this course is on physical fitness and refinement of team cooperation and lifetime activities taught through individual sports.
 Activities include archery, aerobics, basketball, golf, self defense, soccer, softball, tennis, volleyball, speedball, ultimate Frisbee, and ultimate football.
+This course is taken in conjunction with Health 11.